 Contemporary Line Dancing isn't just country/western any more!
-It's modern, urban sophistication, swing syncopations, flowing waltz and nightclub rhythms, and Latin flavor.
+It's the modern take on line dancing.
+We dance to all kinds of music: contemporary pop, oldies, swing syncopations, flowing waltz and nightclub rhythms, and Latin flavor.
 We still dance choreography in lines — but with the look and feel of ensemble dancing.
-It's fun, great exercise, and it will free the dancer in you!
-Classes are taught by Joan Price, popular line-dance/fitness instructor, speaker, and author.
-Scroll down for class information!

 - No partners needed - perfect for singles!